-Intelligence: to provide a baseline of the current picture of mental health in Kent which can then be used to measure the impact of interventions or service development.
+Intelligence: it provides a baseline of the current picture of mental health in Kent which can then be used to measure the impact of interventions or service development.

-Planning: to help decide what services are required ie for how many people, the effectiveness of these services, the benefits that will be expected, and at what cost.
+Planning: to help decide what services are required i.e. for how many people, the effectiveness of these services, the benefits that will be expected, and at what cost.

-Efficiency: having assessed needs, measuring whether or not resources have been appropriately directed ie: Do those who need a service get it?
+Efficiency: having assessed needs, measuring whether or not resources have been appropriately directed i.e. Do those who need a service get it?
 Do those who get a service need it?
 This is related to audit.

-Equity: to reduce health inequalities through early identification and improving the spatial allocation of resources between and within different groups.
+Equity: reduce health inequalities through early identification and improving the spatial allocation of resources between and within different groups.

-Involvement of stakeholders: conducting a mental health needs assessment can stimulate the involvement and ownership of the various stakeholders in the process and ensure that the Kent Live it Well Strategy has active engagement from all those effected by mental illness.
+Involvement of stakeholders: conducting a mental health needs assessment can stimulate the involvement and ownership of the various stakeholders in the process and ensure that the Kent Live it Well Strategy has active engagement from all those effected by Mental Illness.
 This will be a priority for 2014.

-Key Findings and Recommendations for Canterbury and Coastal CCG
+Key Findings and Recommendations for Thanet CCG

-The data quality for many aspects of this needs assessment is poor.
+The data quality for this needs assessment is poor.
 It has been almost impossible to make an overall assessment of service use and need.
-Nationally this is also a problem therefore this does not single Canterbury and Coastal CCG out - however improvements to data input and output are vital for commissioning.
+Nationally this is also a problem therefore this does not single Kent out - however improvements to data input and output are vital for commissioning.

-It should also be noted that due to the different modelling approaches used within this needs assessment to demonstrate the various needs of the mentally ill population of both Kent and the CCG, overall numbers must be viewed with caution and discrepancies may exist.
+It should also be noted that due to the different modelling approaches used within this needs assessment to demonstrate the various needs of the mentally ill population of both Kent and the CCG overall numbers must be viewed with caution and discrepancies may exist.